 No, personal leave is a cumulative entitlement which means that if the employee does not use up their full entitlement in any one year, the leftover portion is carried over and added to the next year’s entitlement.

 An employer can require an employee to provide reasonable evidence before they are paid for any time off work on sick leave or carer’s leave.

-In most circumstances, if an employee has used up all of their sick leave then they are not entitled to be paid for any further time they have off work for illness, injury or carer’s leave.
-There are a limited number of WA awards that provide for annual leave to be used in situations where sick leave has been exhausted.
+In most circumstances, if an employee has used up all of their personal leave then they are not entitled to be paid for any further time they have off work for illness, injury or caring purposes.
+There are a limited number of WA awards that provide for annual leave to be used in situations where personal leave has been exhausted.

-Please contact Wageline if you have further questions about sick leave obligations.
+Please contact Wageline if you have further questions about personal leave obligations.